elasticio/api-docs/source/includes/_users.md

 ### Data associated with Contract and Workspace

-* If this User is a member of any Contract which has one more Owner beside him/her then User's Teams and Repos will be transferred to the next Owner.
+* If this User is a member of any Contract, which has one more Owner beside them then User's Teams and Repos will be transferred to the next Owner.
-* If this User is a member of any Workspace which has one more Owner beside him/her then User's Flows and Credentials will be transferred to the next Owner.
+* If this User is a member of any Workspace, which has one more Owner beside them then User's Flows and Credentials will be transferred to the next Owner.
 * If this User is the last Owner of any Workspace then given Workspace will be deleted with all data.
-* If this User is the only member of Contract(s) then he/she will be deleted along with Contract and all the unique data connected with this User.
+* If this User is the only member of Contract(s) then they will be deleted along with Contract and all the unique data connected with this User.

 ### Authorization
-This request is authorized for the users with the `tenants.user.delete` permission.
+This request is authorized for users with the `tenants.user.delete` permission.

 ### HTTP Request